dnikiel/apollo-interactions/README.md

 - npm run dev

 # Features
-- List, update topic and delete interactions with gql api
+- List, update topic and delete interactions with gql api.
-- Update and delete works optimistically
+- Update and delete works optimistically.
-- You can update or delete only active interaction (you need to have accordion open to mark interaction active)
+- You can update or delete only active interaction (you need to have accordion open to mark interaction active).

+# Future consideration
-- E2E tests could be added with Cypress
+- E2E tests could be added with Cypress, unit and integration tests with jest and react-testing-library.
+- For longer list of items we could implement cursor based pagination.
+To make sure long list is still performant we could utilize virtualization.